Berline-Vergne valuation and generalized permutohedra: Uniqueness

 Using the results on mixed volumes -- Theorems \ref{thm:mixedvol} and \ref{thm:mixvolprop} -- we have the following: \begin{lem} The normalized volume of $\Perm(\v)$ is a homogeneous polynomial in $w_i$'s with strictly positive coefficients. \end{lem}

 In \cite{bible}, the coefficients of the above homogeneous polynomial are called \emph{mixed Eulerian numbers}, and some basic properties are established.
-One of the properties is the following: \begin{lem} The coefficient of $w_1w_2\cdots w_n$, the unique squarefree monomial, in the homogeneous polynomial assumed in Lemma \ref{lem:voledges} is $n!$ \end{lem} Note that Lemma \ref{lem:squarefree} is equivalent to
+One of the properties is the following: \begin{lem} The coefficient of $w_1w_2\cdots w_n$, the unique squarefree monomial, in the homogeneous polynomial assumed in Lemma \ref{lem:voledges} is $n!$ \end{lem} Note that Lemma \ref{lem:squarefree} says that $\sum_{\sigma \in \fS_n} \ml^n(\Delta_{\sigma(1), n+1}, \Delta_{\sigma(2),n+1}, \dots, \Delta_{\sigma(n),n+1}) = n!,$ which by Lemma \ref{lem:mixval}/(i) is equivalent to